Scientific name: Charadrius melodus

 IUCN designation: Near Threatened

-Piping Plovers breed in three locations: the Atlantic coast, around the Great Lakes and at lakes in the Northern Great Plains of the US/ the Canadian Prairies4.
-Compared to the average shorebird, Piping Plovers migrate relatively short distances to their wintering areas in the coastal US, the Eastern Mexico coast and on the islands of the Caribbean2,5.
+Piping Plovers breed in three locations: the North American Atlantic coast, around the Great Lakes, and at lakes in the Northern Great Plains of the US/the Canadian Prairies4.
+Compared to the average shorebird, Piping Plovers migrate relatively short distances to their wintering areas in the coastal US, the eastern Mexico coast and on the islands of the Caribbean2,5.

 The Piping Plover population is in decline mainly due to the habitat destruction caused by human activity on their breeding grounds.
-More specifically, it is the development on local shores, pedestrians, pets and vehicles that harm nests and young chicks.
+More specifically, it is the development on local shores, pedestrians, pets, and vehicles that harm nests and young chicks.
 The presence of humans provokes adults to abandon their chicks.
-Pets can predate upon the birds.
-Vehicles, such as trucks and ATVs, can crush the birds and nests for they are difficult to spot5,7.
+Pets can prey upon the birds.
+Vehicles, such as trucks and ATVs, can crush the birds and nests because they are difficult to spot5,6.

-To recover the Piping Plover population, cooperation amongst the beach-goers, beach communities, governmental and nongovernmental conservation groups is required.
-Efforts such as marking nesting areas on these beaches as restricted and having volunteers serve as “local guardians” for the Plovers have successfully increased populations and will continue to do so6.
+To recover the Piping Plover population, cooperation amongst the beachgoers, beach communities, governmental, and non-governmental conservation groups is required.
+Efforts such as marking nesting areas on these beaches as restricted and having volunteers serve as “local guardians” for the Plovers have successfully increased populations and will continue to do so7.